manwar/perlweeklychallenge-club/challenge-282/atschneid/README.md

 [PWC 282](https://theweeklychallenge.org/blog/perl-weekly-challenge-282/)

 Two challenges both related to repetitions this week.
-I solved them each using 2 languages with very different kinds of solution.
+I solved them in two languages each with a very different kind of solution.

 ## Task 1: Good Integer